nervosnetwork/ckb-std/README.md

 ```

 > Beware, use difference heap size or memory block size may affect the verification result of the contract, some runtime errors such as **out of memory** may occur; you should always test the contract after customizing.

-### Examples

-Check `examples` and [tests](https://github.com/nervosnetwork/ckb-std/blob/master/contracts/ckb-std-tests) to learn how to use.

-See also [ckb-tool](https://github.com/nervosnetwork/capsule/tree/develop/crates/testtool) which helps you write tests.